+Goals developed through learning contracts or IDPs can be shared with mentors as a way of defining mutually agreed upon expectations, documented in compacts.
-• DISCUSS (15 min) in pairs: Mentors discuss items chosen for their compacts.

-❖ Objective 4: Consider how personal and professional differences may impact expectations, including differences across disciplines when working in multidisciplinary teams (20 min)

-- ➤ ACTIVITY#3: Case Study (20 min) - Distribute Expectations Case #2: Second Year Blues A Mentee's Perspective and let participants read the case individually for two to three minutes. - DISCUSS (17 min) with entire group.
+- DISCUSS (10 min) in pairs: Mentors discuss items chosen for their compacts and compare results. - Objective 4: Consider how personal and professional differences may impact expectations, including differences across disciplines when working in multidisciplinary teams (22 min) - ACTIVITY#3: Case Study (20 min) - Distribute Expectations Case #2: Misaligned Expectations and let participants read the case individually for two to three minutes. - DISCUSS (15 min) with entire group.
 You may want to record the ideas generated in this discussion on a white board or flip chart.
 Use the guiding questions following the case study.
 Additional questions are listed below: - 1.
+What kind of conversations regarding expectations might have been helpful earlier in this relationship? - 2.
+What kind of conversations would be helpful at this point?
+Who should be involved in these conversations?

-How can you confirm that your expectations take into account a mentee's research training and individual learning style, background, and abilities? - 2.
-How does a mentee learn the social dynamics and structure of a research group and the sense of hierarchy of personnel and projects?
-How can a mentor communicate these aspects of research?
-At what point is it appropriate for the mentor and mentee to discuss these topics? - 3.
-How might the multidisciplinary nature of this research play into expectations?
+- 3. What are the differences to consider when clinicians and behavioral researchers work with basic scientists? - 4.
+How is it possible for both Dr. Lumen and Dr. Stent to succeed in this arrangement? - 5.
+How does a mentee learn about how a research group is structured and the roles of different members?
+How can a mentor communicate these aspects of research? - 6.
+How can you confirm that your expectations take into account a mentee's research training and individual learning style, background, and abilities?

-➤ Follow-Up Activity (5 min)
+Follow-Up Activity (2 min)

-TELL: You should try to find time to complete a draft of your mentoring compact and then meet with your mentee to discuss the draft, recognizing that the draft may change based on the discussion.
+• TELL: You should try to find time to complete a draft of your mentoring compact and then meet with your mentee to discuss the draft, while recognizing that the draft may change based on the discussion.
 Make sure the compact aligns your expectations with those of your mentee.
-It will be a document that you can revisit and revise on a regular basis as your relationship and the research evolves.
+It will be a document that you can revisit and revise on a regular basis as your relationship and research evolves.

-Case #1: The Slow Writer
+Case #1: The Second Year Blues